Skip to content

 Permission Settings

-File and directory permissions are strictly set to ensure security and proper functionality.
+File and directory permissions are strictly defined to ensure security and functionality.

 Location of Configuration Files and Data